 - Sugar Free Swedish Pig Marshmallows

 Following is my recipe and tutorial on how to make hot cocoa bombs with Corgi marshmallows inside.
-This hot chocolate bombs recipe makes 6 bombs to enjoy throughout the winter holiday season.
+This hot chocolate bombs recipe makes six cocoa filled treats to enjoy throughout the winter holiday season.

 Ingredients for Hot Chocolate Bombs